DataTalksClub/data-engineering-zoomcamp/cohorts/2026/01-docker-terraform/homework.md

 ## Question 7.
 Terraform Workflow

-Which of the following sequences, **respectively**, describes the workflow for:
+Which of the following sequences, respectively, describes the workflow for:
 1. Downloading the provider plugins and setting up backend,
 2. Generating proposed changes and auto-executing the plan
 3. Remove all resources managed by terraform`